Malaysia bans Zakir Naik from giving speeches in interest of national security

 The official Bernama news agency reported on Monday that Naik, wanted by Indian authorities since 2016 for alleged money laundering and inciting extremism through hate speeches, has been called for the second time to have his statement recorded at Bukit Aman, The Royal Malaysia Police Headquarters.

-Zakir is scheduled to arrive at Bukit Aman to resume giving his statement under Section 504 of the Penal Code for intentional insult with intent to provoke a breach of the peace, according to CID director Huzir Mohamed.
+Zakir is scheduled to arrive at Bukit Aman to resume giving his statement under Section 504 of the Penal Code for the intentional insult with intent to provoke a breach of the peace, according to CID director Huzir Mohamed.

 The 53-year-old preacher, who is a permanent resident in Muslim-majority Malaysia, had his statement recorded for the first time on August 16, the report said.